DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 ### Error Response

-To abort execution and return an error message to Cadenza:
+To abort execution and return an error message to disy Cadenza:

 ```python
 def my_function(request: ca.AnalyticsRequest):